mosoahmed/medtronictask/README.md

 ## explaining lifecycle of demo

 1. we run the server
-2. you visit at broadcasteer
+2. you visit as broadcasteer
 3. we create rtc peer connection and save id of broadcaster
 4. we find and set ice candidate
 5. after previewing the video we wait for any client to watch